setyourhope/how.to.avoid.eye.contact/README.md

 Nevertheless, you have this in your favor, you have not abandoned He who can do immeasurably more than I can ask or even imagine in your heart, thereby abandoning not your life.

 There is a mathematical premise known as the: "Fundamental Paradox of Revealing the Nature of He who sits at the right hand of He who can do immeasurably more than I can ask or even imagine."

+This is referred to as "The Liar Paradox" in some circles of mathematical reasoning and doctrine.